vktr274/pix2pix-maps/README.md

 ## Evaluation

 The model was evaluated on the validation set of 1098 images.
 Apart from visually inspecting generated images, we also used a custom function to calculate the Structural Similarity Index (SSIM), Peak Signal-to-Noise ratio (PSNR), and the L1 distance (Mean Absolute Error) between the generated images and the ground truth images.
 In addition to that, we also calculated the L1 distance between highpass filtered generated images and highpass filtered ground truth images to see how well edges are preserved.
 We named this metric HP-L1.

+PSNR ranges from 0 to infinity and higher values indicate better reconstruction quality.
+SSIM ranges from -1 to 1, however, it is usually between 0 and 1.
+SSIM of 1 means that the images are identical and SSIM of 0 means no correlation between the images.

-The highpass filter was implemented using a 3x3 Laplacian kernel which is defined as a constant `tf.Tensor` and is applied convolutionally to the images using the `tf.nn.conv2d` function with a stride of 1 and same padding.
+The highpass filter for HP-L1 was implemented using a 3x3 Laplacian kernel which is defined as a constant `tf.Tensor` and is applied convolutionally to the images using the `tf.nn.conv2d` function with a stride of 1 and same padding.
 The kernel is defined as follows:

 ```py
 tf.constant(